The Sun Never Sets on The British Empire (red sections, circa 1897).

 Technically a Vestigial Empire

 - Ireland: Although generally not counted as part of the British empire the history of Irish-British relations has been iffy to say the least.
 Ireland was part of the UK itself during the 19th century and throughout the long shared history of Britain and Ireland there has been a significant population cross over with around 25% of modern Brits having at least one Irish grandparent.
-Nowadays Anglo / Irish relations are good, but there are certain issues such as Northern Ireland where people should be very, very careful how they approach this topic.
+Nowadays Anglo / Irish relations are pretty good, but there are certain issues such as Northern Ireland where people should be very, very careful how they approach this topic.

 - Includes the North West Frontier, on the border with Afghanistan, an area which was beset with native uprisings and small wars right up until the British left.
 Possibly the nearest Britain got to having a Wild West.
 A popular setting among authors at one time, especially Rudyard Kipling; also notable as the theatre in which Doctor Watson was wounded.